c0rp3n/basic-v/docs/PTREE.md

 ## Trees

 ### Assignment example
-Here is a simple example of basic five and the example of the generated parse tree.
+Here is a simple example of an assignment and some expressiosns in basic five and the example of the generated parse tree.

 _Code:_
 ```basic